talkhouse/noyes/README.md

 ## Overview
 Noyes is a signal processing library.
-It is unique in that it is designed to be fast, efficient, portable, and expressive.
+It is designed to be fast, efficient, portable, and expressive.
 For more information on how this is accomplished please read the design section.
 It has enough signal processing routines to produce features suitable for speech recognition, but it has many other uses.
 This release contains independent implementations written in Ruby, C, and Java.

 ## Pronunciation
 Typically pronounced the same as 'noise'.
 But "No!...
 Yes!" is